mebeim/aoc/2022/README.md

 Okay... clearly the fact that we have two players means that they are going to open different valves, since a valve cannot be opened twice.
-Therefore, at least in theory, all we would need to do is try every possible combination of two solutions, more or less like this:
+Therefore, at least in theory, all we would need to do is try every possible combination of two solutions that do not have valves in common, more or less like this:

 ```python
 sols = list(solutions(distance, rates, good, 26))